 Minerals are an important natural resource which make an essential contribution to the nation’s prosperity and quality of life.
 Sand, gravel, crushed rock, chalk and clay all provide the construction industry with the raw materials required for constructing and maintaining roads, buildings and other infrastructure.
 Minerals such as coal, oil and gas are essential sources of energy and enable the production of electricity and heat.
 Minerals are also essential elements in the production of a variety of other products.
 An adequate and steady supply of minerals is essential if current standards of living are to be maintained in society as well as meeting basic needs for quality of life, such as shelter.

-Hertfordshire County Council is responsible for minerals planning and has a duty to prepare and review its minerals planning documents.
+Hertfordshire County Council is the Mineral Planning Authority for the county and is responsible for minerals planning.
+The council has a duty to prepare and review its minerals planning documents.

 - MLP Appropriate Assessment Screening Report 18 July 2006 (PDF file 528KB)